hbowie/practopian2/content/blog/hbowie/Patterns of Human Cooperation.md

 ## Functional Patterns of Cooperation

-In an organization of any appreciable size, all of the following patterns of cooperation can be found.
+In an organization/society of any appreciable size, all of the following patterns of cooperation can be found.

 1. **Direct apprehension of the immediate environment**, combined with application of internalized knowledge, motivated by personally felt goals.

 	(While you may initially protest that this seems to involve no cooperation at all, it must be mentioned, for it is the fundamental building block on which all of the following depend.)

 2. **Direct communication with peers**.
+In other words, exchange of information and ideas with people you work with on a daily basis.

 3. **Group understanding and acceptance of Shared Goals**, constraints, norms, contributions and benefits: in other words, team formation.